-A great “all time” shoe, the Sebago Men’s Clovehitch II is made with weathered full-grain leather/nubuck upper and mesh-panels to give the desired breathability.
-The slotted collar with eyelet helps to create the distinctive nautical feel.
+A great “all-time” shoe, the Sebago Men’s Clovehitch II is made with weathered full-grain leather/nubuck upper and mesh-panels to give the desired breathability.
+The slotted collar with eyelet helps to create a distinctive nautical feel.

 Sperry Top-Sider Men’s Billfish Slip-On